seqeralabs/tower-cli/README.md

 ### 2. Configuration

-Create a Tower access token using the [Tower](https://tower.nf/) web interface via the **Your Tokens** page in your profile.
+You need an access token for the CLI to interact with your Seqera instance.
+Select **User tokens** from the user menu in the [Seqera UI](https://cloud.seqera.io), then select **Add token** to create a new token.

-Providing `tw` access to Tower with your access token can be achieved in several ways:
+Copy the access token value and use it with the CLI in one of two ways:

-- By setting an environment variable:
+- **Environment variable**:

     1. Export the token as a shell variable directly into your terminal: